• Skip to primary navigation

 How do I add protein to green smoothies?

-Adding dairy (milk, kefir, or yogurt) to smoothies is the easiest way to boost the protein content of smoothies.
+Adding dairy (milk, kefir, or yogurt) or protein powder to smoothies are the easiest ways to boost the protein content of smoothies.
+I use both milk and kefir to make my mango and pineapple smoothie for this reason.

-Flax meal, nut butters, and chia seeds also contain protein and can be added to smoothies.
-And, if you are feeling really adventurous, you can even try adding leftover unseasoned edamame to green smoothies to boost protein content.
+Flax meal, hemp hearts, nut butters, and chia seeds also contain protein and are often added to smoothies.
+If you are feeling really adventurous, you can even try adding leftover unseasoned edamame to green smoothies to boost protein content.

 What fruit goes well with mango?